cequence-io/openai-scala-client/README.md

 The currently supported Scala versions are **2.12, 2.13**, and **3**.

-To pull the library you have to add the following dependency to your *build.sbt*
+To install the library, add the following dependency to your *build.sbt*

 ```
 "io.cequence" %% "openai-scala-client" % "1.0.0.RC.1"